Regularly updated, this webpage can give you the latest information on:

 C) Large vaccination centres

-7. THE ORDER IN WHICH PEOPLE WILL GET THE VACCINE
+7. THE ORDER IN WHICH PEOPLE HAVE RECEIVED THE VACCINE

 - Vaccinations were prioritised, with those most at risk of complications from COVID-19 being offered the vaccine first.
-The Government has published information about how groups will be prioritised here.
+The Government published information about how groups were prioritised here.

-- The government met its target of offering a vaccine to the most vulnerable by 15 April and is on track to offer a first dose to all adults by 19 July, 2 weeks earlier than planned.
-By 19 July, all those aged 40 and over and the clinically extremely vulnerable, who received their first dose by mid-May, will have been offered their second dose.
+- The government met its target of offering a vaccine to the most vulnerable by 15 April and to offer a first dose to all adults by 19 July, two weeks earlier than planned.
+By 19 July, all those aged 40 and over and the clinically extremely vulnerable, who received their first dose by mid-May, had been offered their second dose.
+By August, all 16 and 17 year olds should have been offered their vaccine.

-- From 18th June, anyone aged 18 and over can access their vaccinations.
+- Since 24th August, anyone aged 16 and over can access their vaccinations.

 This priority list is as follows: